Phrogz/visual-scxml-editor/README.md

 ### High Priority

-* Show entry/exit actions on states for custom actions
 * Editor namespace should get added to root, not states
 * Selection keeps getting dropped when editing some attributes
 * Add graphical editing of transition waypoints